Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 April 26: Check-swing Kansas non-trip

-I had been wavering on whether to make a trip to northwestern Kansas/eastern Colorado for the season's first Plains expedition.
+I had been wavering on whether to make a trip to northwestern Kansas/eastern Colorado for the season's first Plains chase.
 Models had been showing potential for photogenic supercells with possibly good lightning in this area.
 But as the event drew closer, models continually trended downward with instabilty in that area, while showing storms possible close to St. Louis for the next two days.
 I was still undecided at my go/no-go decision time of midnight, so I had to begin the drive west and make the final decision at some point on the road.
 At my first data check stop at Warrenton, this downward trend continued, so I made the call to abort the trip and head back home.

 I call these situations "check swing" trips.
 It's like a batter who is undecided on a coming pitch who has to begin the motion of a swing.
 With all of my weather trips, there is always uncertainty on whether a long drive will be worth it.
 Ideally, models will be consistent and in agreement on a weather event, meaning the decision to go can be made a day or two in advance of my actual departure.
 If models are having trouble with a system or it otherwise remains unclear how an event will evolve, I'll have to delay making the decision to go.
 The problem is there comes a critical point where I have to leave, or else I will not make it to the target event in time.
 If I am still undecided at that critical point, I have no choice but to begin the drive as if I am going.
 To not leave at that point would be effectively a no-go decision, as to leave any later would mean missing the target event anyway.